Do “Non-Tensioned” Screens Really Cause Wrinkles?

 Why are 150-inch UST floor rising screens less common?

-Large floor rising UST screens require stronger support systems, more rigid materials, and more precise structure control.
-That is why options are limited across the market.
+Large floor rising UST screens require stronger support systems, advanced optical materials like SCREENPRO T-Prism that contribute to surface stability, and highly precise structural control.
+That is why large-format solutions remain relatively limited across the market.

 What should I check before buying?